About Scientific Revolutions, Web3, Arweave, and More

 Imagine unlocking this type of future ideas but still wasting energy on trying to develop more transactions per second than Visa.
 Let them have it; Web3 is a whole lot more than a financial apparatus!

 In the case of a successful revolution, the actual extent of the transformation that we will witness through Web3 could, for now, just be glimpsed.

-In a somewhat contradictory turn, humanity will witness the most remarkable transformation among all the fields that will be affected.
-The mere introduction of a protocol as a bearer of authority will challenge more and more aggressively notions such as “legal entity”, and “personhood”.
-This will also question the legitimacy of the state actors, as we know them today.
+In a somewhat contradictory turn, humanistic studies will witness the most remarkable transformation among all the fields that will be affected.
+The mere introduction of a protocol as a bearer of authority will challenge more and more aggressively notions such as “legal entity” and “personhood”.
+This will also question the legitimacy of the state actors as we know them today.
 It’s been months since Sam Williams, the founder of Arweave, started this thread, and I’m still thinking about its implications:

 In sci-fi, AI was a necessary component of sovereign machine intelligence.